Strong Finish for iPREP Biodesign Round 1 2021

 The five companies include:

 A Perth-based medtech company working to develop tools to improve health literacy and medical planning processes through medical imaging visualisation and analysis.
-Their software presents CT and MRI scans into fully interactive and completely immersive 3D models within a virtual reality platform.
+Their software presents CT and MRI scans into fully interactive and completely immersive 3D models within a virtual reality platform - see 3dicomviewer.com for further information.
 The student team was tasked to assist in the development of their learning platform known as ‘Virtual Anatomy’ which provides content for teaching human biology at secondary and tertiary levels.
 This team consisted of Martina Mariano (UWA) and Rahul Choudhary (UWA).
 Check out the great outcomes achieved!

 An Australian company that provides the technology, systems and solutions that help people lose weight, keep it off, and improve their metabolic health.
 Key project deliverables were a feasible design for their digital health platform known as ENABLE and the generation of new intellectual property.
 This team consisted of Indra Roux (UWA), Pratima Jain (Curtin), Thomas Favory (UWA) and Karl Svatos (Murdoch).
 Check out the great outcomes achieved!